acammarat/pindol/nd2xyz/README.md

 ```

 string                  name of the POSCAR file
-string                  name of the normal coordinate file
+string                  name of the normal coordinate file; 0 = no file to convert
-string                  name of the normal velocities file
+string                  name of the normal velocities file; 0 = no file to convert
-string                  name of the normal accelerations file
+string                  name of the normal accelerations file; 0 = no file to convert
 int                     number of atomic types
 string double           atomic symbol and mass (amu) of the first atom type
 ...  ...